“Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts.”

 Rachel Carson, The Sense of Wonder

-VLT March Book of the Month
+VLT April Book of the Month

-By: Dina Gilio-Whitaker
+Written By: Dina Gilio-Whitaker

-April 2024, VLT Book of the Month
+April 2024 VLT Book of the Month

 Explore the fight for environmental justice through the lens of the indigenous people who have struggled for centuries to protect their land.
 From foundational centuries-long tensions between government and corporate land takeover to new pressing modern-day issues, Indigenous researcher and activist Dina Gilio-Whitaker offers intriguing insight into “indigenized environmental justice”.